SenthilNayagan/senthilnayagan.net/src/_posts/tech/devops/infrastructure-as-code/terraform/2024-01-16-terraform-basics/index.md

 #### Where do providers come from?

-The [Terraform Registry](https://registry.terraform.io/browse/providers){:target="_blank"} is the primary directory of publicly available Terraform providers, hosting providers for the majority of major infrastructure platforms.
+The <a href="https://registry.terraform.io/browse/providers" target="_blank">Terraform Registry</a> is the primary directory of publicly available Terraform providers, hosting providers for the majority of major infrastructure platforms.

 #### Provider syntax